 The compensation committee of the Board approved, solely in respect of non-executive employees, delegated to our CEO the authority to approve grants of PSUs.
 The compensation committee of the Board also approved grants of PBOs and PSUs to our executives.
 The PSUs and PBOs vest based upon both the successful achievement of certain corporate operating milestones in specified timelines and continued employment through the applicable vesting date.
 When the performance goals are deemed to be probable of achievement for these types of awards, recognition of stock-based compensation expense commences.
 Once the number of shares eligible to vest is determined, those shares vest in two equal installments with 50% vesting upon achievement, as determined by the compensation committee of the Board, and the remaining 50% vesting on the first anniversary of achievement, in each case, subject to the recipient's continued service through the applicable vesting date.
-If the performance goals are achieved at the threshold level, the number of shares eligible to vest in respect of the PSUs and PBOs would be equal to half the number of PSUs granted and one-quarter the number of shares underlying the PBOs granted.
-If the performance goals are achieved at the superior level, the number of shares eligible to vest in respect of the PSUs and PBOs would be equal to two times the number of PSUs granted and equal to the number of PBOs granted.
-The number of PSUs granted and equal to the number of PBOs granted.
-The number of PSUs and PBOs or between the target levels for the PSUs would be determined using linear interpolation.
-Achievement below the threshold level would result in no shares being eligible to vest in respect of the PSUs and PBOs.
+If the performance goals are achieved at the threshold level, the number of shares eligible to vest in respect of the PSUs and PBOs would be equal to half the number of PSUs granted and one-quarter the number of PSUs granted and half of the shares underlying the PBOs granted.
+If the performance goals are achieved at the superior level, the number of PSUs granted and equal to the number of PSUs granted and half of the shares underlying the PBOs granted.
+If the performance goals are achieved at the superior level, the number of shares eligible to vest in respect of the PSUs would be equal to two times the number of PSUs granted and equal to the number of PSUs granted and equal to the number of PSUs granted and half of the shares underlying the PBOs granted.
+If the performance goals at the levels between the threshold and target levels for the PSUs and PBOs or between the target level level as uperior levels for the PSUs would be determined using linear interpolation.
+Achievement below the threshold level would result in no shares being eligible to vest in respect of t